Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

 ```

 ### Create Cosmos Encryption Database
-You need to first create Database and using cosmos encryption client created in previous example, you can create cosmos encryption database proxy object like this:
+You need to first create a Database and using the cosmos encryption client created in the previous example, you can create a cosmos encryption database proxy object like this:

 ```java readme-sample-createCosmosEncryptionDatabase
 // This will create a database with the regular cosmosAsyncClient.